 (1) Been given authority in the "Stanford Authority Manager" and

-(2) Passed the online test in the Cost Policy and Chart of Accounts class with 100%.
+(2) Passed the online test in the Understanding Cost Policy class with 100%.
 See Guide Memo 3.2.1: Authorizing Expenditures, for additional information.

 Users of the Labor Distribution Adjustments module must also be granted access through the "Stanford Authority Manager," complete training and sign a confidentiality agreement.
 See Getting Access to Labor Distribution Module of Oracle Financials System.